Pyroglyphidae

 Pyroglyphidae is a family of non-parasitic mites.
-It includes the house dust mite that live in human dwellings, many species that live in the burrows and nests of other animals, and some pests of dried products stored in humid conditions.
+It includes the house dust mites that live in human dwellings, many species that live in the burrows and nests of other animals, and some pests of dried products stored in humid conditions.

 Etymology

 The naming of the family originates from the fact that dust mites cause eczema, with intense itching and a red rash.
 The condition has been described as like burns from fire on the skin, with a 'burning' itching sensation, hence the word 'Pyro' in 'pyroglyphidae'.

 Characteristics

 Mites in this family are very tiny; the female American house dust mite (Dermatophagoides farinae), for example, measures about 420 microns in length and 320 microns in width, with the male being somewhat narrower.

 Ecology

 These mites mostly live in the nests and burrows of animals and birds where they feed on detritus from the skin and feathers of their hosts.
 They need a humid atmosphere because the air is their only source of moisture.
 They thrive when the relative humidity is greater than 50% but become desiccated and die at lower relative humidity levels.
 Other mites in this family feed on stored products such as grain, cereals, nuts, dried fruit, cheeses and pet foods, but only in conditions of high relative humidity.

 The sexes are separate in this family.
 The female lays two or three eggs each day and these develop through several stages; larva, protonymph, trytonymph and adult.
 At 23 °C, the complete cycle takes 34 days, but the length of time taken varies with the temperature and relative humidity.
 If the latter is very low, the protonymph can enter diapause, surviving for several months in a quiescent state until conditions improve, after which development recommences.